paultcochrane/blog-travis-ci-com/_posts/2014-03-03-travis-ci-is-sponsoring-pycon-.md

 We are so excited to be part of PyCon!
 To celebrate our sponsorship with you, we are giving away one free ticket to this wonderful conference!

-To enter the raffle, sign up for a Travis CI account at https://travis-ci.org if you haven't done so already, and star [this Gist](https://gist.github.com/BanzaiMan/32bf11ef224f476d4379) before 9 March, 23:59 UTC.
+To enter the raffle, sign up for a [Travis CI](https://travis-ci.org) account if you haven't done so already, and star [this Gist](https://gist.github.com/BanzaiMan/32bf11ef224f476d4379) before 9 March, 23:59 UTC.
 We will contact the winner via email on March 10th.